YifanShenSZ/C6H7N-aniline/diabatz/input-layer/bound-4th/README.md

 2. manually generate 4th-order terms made up solely with redundant coordinates
 3. `redundant_*/` generates the 4th-order cross terms between (1,14) (6,1) and their corresponding independencies
 4. `trim/` performs a data statistics then removes some of `2.` and `3.` terms because of `max(S) < 1e-3`

+`regularization/` provides a regularization strength and a prior estimation